Scientific Large Language Models: A Survey on Biological & Chemical Domains: Textual Scientific Large Language Models

 \paratitle{Chemical Domain.} In the realm of chemistry, natural language is commonly used to express various attributes and discoveries related to compounds and chemical reactions, making LLMs well-suited for comprehending and reasoning about chemical information~\cite{bran2023transformers}.
 Built upon the BERT architecture, ChemBERT~\cite{guo2021automated} was pretrained on an extensive dataset comprising 200,000 chemical journal articles.
 This model is tailored for automated chemical reaction extraction from chemical literatures, employing Masked Language Modeling (MLM) for pretraining and fine-tuning for chemical NLP tasks.
 MatSciBERT \cite{gupta_matscibert_2022} and MaterialsBERT \cite{materialsbert} are materials science-specific models, trained on a large corpus of material literature, and show cutting-edge performance in extracting material property information.
 It is worth noting that many works utilized ChatGPT \cite{ouyang2022training} or GPT-4 \cite{OpenAI-OpenAI-2023-GPT-4} to extract valuable chemical information from literature, such as synthesis conditions and compound properties.
 For example, Zheng \textit{et al.}~\cite{Zheng_2023MOF} demonstrated the potential of ChatGPT for text mining and prediction of MOF Synthesis.
 ChemCrow~\cite{bran2023chemcrow} augmented the performance of ChatGPT in chemistry by incorporating 13 expert-designed tools, specifically tailored for accomplishing tasks related to organic synthesis, drug discovery, and materials design.

 \paratitle{Comprehensive Domain.} This part introduces general Text-Sci-LLMs, which span diverse domains including biology, chemistry, and other scientific disciplines.
 SciBERT~\cite{beltagy2019scibert} is built upon the BERT architecture and utilizes unsupervised pretraining on a vast corpus of scientific publications to improve performance on downstream scientific NLP tasks.
 ScholarBERT~\cite{hong2023diminishing} is a series of BERT-based scientific language models trained on a substantial and diverse scientific corpus spanning domains including life sciences, biomedicine and physical sciences.
+INDUS~\cite{bhattacharjee2024indus} is a suite of language models tailored for scientific applications in domains such as Earth science, biology, physics, heliophysics, planetary sciences, and astrophysics, trained using curated scientific corpora.
+It includes encoder models for natural language understanding tasks and contrastive-learning-based text embedding models for information retrieval, with smaller, efficient versions created using knowledge distillation techniques.
 DARWIN-Base~\cite{xie2023darwin}, based on a decoder-only architecture, is trained on a massive corpus from various scientific texts and knowledge bases.
 Notably, it was fine-tuned with instruction data from the SciQ~\cite{welbl2017crowdsourcing} dataset and additional question-answer pairs, exhibiting proficiency in tasks that require extensive scientific knowledge.
-We emphasize that, although the general LLMs such as ChatGPT~\cite{ouyang2022training}, GPT4~\cite{OpenAI-OpenAI-2023-GPT-4} and Gemini~\cite{geminiteam2023gemini} encompass a wealth of scientific knowledge, they are not tailored for Sci-LLMs, and therefore do not fall under the category of general Text-Sci-LLMs.
+We emphasize that, although the general LLMs such as ChatGPT~\cite{ouyang2022training}, GPT-4~\cite{OpenAI-OpenAI-2023-GPT-4} and Gemini~\cite{geminiteam2023gemini} encompass a wealth of scientific knowledge, they are not tailored for Sci-LLMs, and therefore do not fall under the category of general Text-Sci-LLMs.
+SciGLM~\cite{zhang2024sciglm} is a suite of scientific language models fine-tuned from the ChatGLM family, using a novel self-reflective instruction annotation framework.
+This innovative method generates high-quality reasoning data, enabling SciGLM to excel in scientific reasoning and numerical calculations.
+Uni-SMART~\cite{cai2024uni} is a model designed to interpret and analyze multimodal scientific literature, including text, tables, charts, and molecular structures.
+It uses key methods such as multimodal learning, iterative training, and self-reflective instruction annotation to enhance performance in scientific tasks.